lucasoalima/MVReview/README.md

 ## 📝 About:

-Personal project about movies to improve my Java skills.
+Personal project using **Java-springboot and ReactJS** about movies to improve my Java skills.

 ---